Bluppy-git/QR-Code-generator/QR Code Generator App/README.md

 # Usage of the QR-Code generator interface

 The .exe has to be in the App-folder otherwise the programm wouldn't work.
-But by default the file will be in the right folder.
+But normally the file will be in the right folder.

 This QR-Codegenerator is easy to use because of the graphical user interface.
 When you launch the .exe file you will see 4 white fields.